 People who may have different vaccine requirements include:

-Check with your health care provider or local travel clinic.
+Check with your provider or local travel clinic.

 Malaria is a serious disease that spreads by the bite of certain mosquitoes, typically biting between dusk and dawn.
 It occurs mainly in tropical and subtropical climates.
 Malaria can cause high fevers, shaking chills, flu-like symptoms, and anemia.
 There are 4 types of malaria parasites.

 If you are traveling to an area where malaria is common, you may need to take medicines that prevent the disease.
 These medicines are taken before you leave, during your travel, and for a short period after you return.
 How well the medicines work varies.
 Some strains of malaria are resistant to some preventive medicines.
 You should also take steps to prevent insect bites.